ashanowski/etc/README.md

 `.Xresources` contains additional configuration lines for [rofi](https://github.com/DaveDavenport/rofi), which I use to launch applications.
 The file itself also contains colors definitions as well as tweaks like true transparency in terminal.

+Any changes to `.Xresources` will be seen after either restarting Xorg server or running `xrdb -merge .Xresources` command.
 !TODO